PDF Download: Preservation Chicago’s 2018 Chicago 7 Most Endangered Booklet

 OVERVIEW:

-Considered one of Chicago’s most controversial building projects of its era, the State of Illinois Building now known as the James R. Thompson Center, is one of Chicago’s most iconic late 20th century buildings and represented a radical departure from the design of conventional government office buildings of its time.
+Considered one of Chicago’s most controversial building projects of its era, the State of Illinois Building, now known as the James R. Thompson Center, is one of Chicago’s most iconic late 20th century buildings.
+It represented a radical departure from the design of conventional government office buildings of its time.
 Designed by world-renowned architect Helmut Jahn, the glass and steel building is an important Post-Modern building.

-The Thompson Center is currently threatened with sale and demolition by Governor Rauner and his administration.
-Preservation Chicago encourages that this building be protected and considered for Chicago Landmark Designation.
+The Thompson Center is currently threatened with sale and demolition by Illinois Governor Bruce Rauner and his administration.
+Preservation Chica- go encourages that this building be protected and considered for Chicago Landmark Designation.

 HISTORY:

-The building’s design was meant to suggest a more open and transparent government, while referencing the grand public buildings of the late 19th and early 20th Centuries.
-Architect Helmut Jahn specifically noted in a public lecture in the 1980s on the building’s design, that it recalled the massive dome and vast interior atrium space of the old Chicago Federal Building and Post Office, designed by architect Henry Ives Cobb, completed in 1905 and demolished in 1965.
+The State of Illinois Building’s design was meant to suggest a more open and transparent government while referencing the grand public buildings of the late 19th and early 20th centuries.
+Architect Helmut Jahn specifically noted in a public lecture in the 1980s on the building’s design, that it recalled the massive dome and vast interior atrium space of the old Chicago Federal Building and Post Office; designed by architect Henry Ives Cobb in 1905 and demolished in 1965.

-The unique design of the State of Illinois Building, with its curved walls comprised of irregularly-shaped glass panels presented distinct challenges to the building construction methods of the 1980s.
+The unique design of the State of Illinois Building has curved walls comprised of irregularly-shaped glass panels which presented distinct challenges to the building construction methods of the 1980s.
 This resulted in construction costs being more expensive than originally projected.

-The State of Illinois Building was architect Helmut Jahn’s most significant public building at the time, and a bold idea in its design to represent the State’s Chicago offices.
-It served as a “second state capital building” to project its influence in Illinois’ largest and most populated city, recognized internationally for its architecture.
+The State of Illinois Building was architect Helmut Jahn’s most significant public building at the time.
+It was a bold design idea to represent the State’s Chicago offices.
+Recognized internationally for its architecture, it served as a “second state capital building” intended to project the State’s influence in the largest and most populous city in Illinois.
 It was designed to capture the viewer’s attention and signal its importance as a seat of government.
 The building’s futuristic styling generated, and continues to generate, both support and criticism.

-The State of Illinois Building and its atrium were originally conceived to mix governmental offices with various services and retail, which was intended to reinvigorate the City’s business district along Randolph and Clark Streets.
+The State of Illinois Building and its atrium were originally conceived to mix governmental offices with various services and retail uses with the intention of reinvigorating the Chicago’s business district along Randolph and Clark Streets.
 At one time, public music concerts were held in its grand atrium space.
-This area of the Loop had once been the center of its theater and entertainment district informally referred to as Chicago’s “Rialto District”, which included the Bismarck/Palace Theater, Schiller/Garrick Theater, the Woods, the Apollo/United Artists Theater, and the Oriental Theater.
-Additional theaters included the Harris and Selwyn/Michael Todd Theaters around the corner on Dearborn, and the Chicago Theater, Roosevelt Theater, Loop Theater, and State-Lake Theater on nearby State Street.
-The Rialto District was supported by a vibrant collection of famous Chicago restaurants, including Henrici’s, Toffenetti’s, Old Heidelberg, Holloway House, Mayor’s Row, Hoe Sai Gai, Stouffer’s, and the Blackhawk, extending eastward to Wabash Avenue.
+This area of the Loop had once been the center of its theater and entertainment district, informally referred to as Chicago’s “Rialto District”.
+The district included the Bismarck/Palace Theater, Schiller/Garrick Theater, the Woods Theater, the Apollo/United Artists Theater, and the Oriental Theater.
+Additional theaters were the Harris and Selwyn/Michael Todd Theaters around the corner on Dearborn, and the Chicago Theater, Roosevelt Theater, Loop Theater, and State-Lake Theater on nearby State Street.
+Extending eastward to Wabash Avenue, the Rialto District was sup- ported by a vibrant collection of famous Chicago restaurants, including Henrici’s, Toffenetti’s, Old Heidelberg, Holloway House, Mayor’s Row, Hoe Sai Gai, Stouffer’s, and the Blackhawk.

-The State of Illinois Building was renamed the James R. Thompson Center, to honor the longest-serving governor of Illinois from 1977 to 1991.
-Governor Thompson was a strong proponent in selecting and advocating for Helmut Jahn as the architect for the new State office building and instrumental in selecting the most extravagant and grandiose of Jahn’s design options for the building.
+The State of Illinois Building was renamed the James R. Thompson Center to honor the longest-serving governor of Illinois who served from 1977 to 1991.
+Governor Thompson was a strong proponent in the selection of Helmut Jahn as the architect for the new state office building.
+Additionally, Governor Thompson was instrumental in selecting the most extravagant and grandiose of Jahn’s design options for the building.

 THREAT:

-Illinois Governor Bruce Rauner has repeatedly requested that state lawmakers pass a bill allowing him to sell the Thompson Center/ State of Illinois Building.
-He has cited deferred maintenance and operating inefficiencies, and is drawn to the potentially high sale price of the land.
+Illinois Governor Bruce Rauner has repeatedly requested that state lawmakers pass a bill allowing him to sell the Thompson Center/ State of Illinois Building citing deferred maintenance and operating inefficiencies.
+Additionally, he is drawn to the potentially high sale price of the land.
 To maximize value, Governor Rauner has requested that the City of Chicago relinquish zoning and land use controls to allow the State of Illinois to command the highest possible price for the sale.

 Preservation Chicago believes that zoning, planning and land use controls should not be surrendered by the City of Chicago to another governmental body or private developer.
-New construction and demolition have significant impact on the livability of Chicago now and into the future, so many factors must be considered in the decision making process regarding planning and development.
+New construction and demolition have significant impact on the livability of Chicago now and into the future, so many factors must be considered in the planning and development decision making process.

-Preservation Chicago believes that the scale of the Thompson Center, along with its open plaza and public interior atrium space adds quality of life to Chicagoans by allowing light and air into a dense section of the loop.
-If sold to the highest bidder, these benefits are almost certain to be lost.
-Additionally, the soaring central interior atrium was built by and for the people of the State of Illinois, and therefore, should remain accessible to the public as a public building.
+Preservation Chicago believes that the scale of the Thompson Center and its open plaza and public interior atrium space add to Chicagoans’ quality of life by allowing light and air into a dense section of the Loop.
+If sold to the highest bidder, these bene- fits are almost certain to be lost.
+Additionally, the soaring central interior atrium was built by and for the people of the State of Illinois, and, therefore, should remain accessible to the public as a public building.

 RECOMMENDATIONS: